mockito/mockito-scala/README.md

 - [Scalaz](/scalaz/src/test)

 ## Partial unification
-If you're in Scala 2.11 or 2.12 you'll probably want to add the compiler flag `-Ypartial-unification`, if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax
+If you're in Scala 2.12 you'll probably want to add the compiler flag `-Ypartial-unification`, if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax

+## Notes for 2.0.0
+We dropped support for Scala 2.11 and Java 8, as Mockito 5 dropped support for Java 8.

 ## Notes for 1.13.6